Sexual Gift-Giving at Work | Sexual Harassment Attorneys in New York City, New Jersey, Philadelphia & Miami

 Again, your first course of action after receiving an objectionable gift is to let the person know you feel offended and embarrassed by their behavior.
 If the person does not respond favorably, escalate the situation to an attorney.

-Get a New York Sexual Harassment Attorney on your side
+Get a New York City, New Jersey or Philadelphia Sexual Harassment Attorney on your side

-When sexual harassment at work starts negatively affecting your professional and personal life, contact the New York employment attorneys at the Derek T. Smith Law Group.
+When sexual harassment at work starts negatively affecting your professional and personal life, contact the New York City, New Jersey and Philadelphia employment attorneys at the Derek T. Smith Law Group.
 For years, we have fought back against unfair treatment in the workplace.
 Call us today at 877-469-5297.
 Our sexual harassment lawyers serve clients in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island and throughout the state of New York.
-We also represent employees sexual harassment cases in New Jersey, Pennsylvania & Washington D.C.
+We also represent employees sexual harassment cases in New Jersey, Pennsylvania.

 For more information on New York, New Jersey and Pennsylvania labor & employment laws, and other types of Sexual Harassment and Employment Discrimination visit our New York City Employment Law Blog